Where did it begin?

-In a time where civil rights are in headlines daily, Lauren is more determined than ever to show a different perspective to the reality of civil rights in America.
-With class and perseverance these unsung American heroes changed baseball and changed America.
+In a time where civil rights are in headlines daily, Lauren is more determined than ever to show a different perspective to civil rights in America.
+The Other Boys of Summer is a triumphant story focusing on how with perseverance and grace these unsung American heroes changed baseball and changed America.

 What is the Diversity, Equity & Inclusion Program?

-A 90 minute Diversity, Equity & Inclusion program that amplifies diverse voices and is designed to bring people together and create a space for a shared experience and conversation.
+A 90 minute program that amplifies diverse voices and is designed to bring people together and create a space for a shared experience and spark conversation.

 The film is currently only available through the program.